-The first stop for any challenges or issues undergraduate students may be facing is the Faculty's Undergraduate Academic Administration Office (the first door located to the right in the long passage as you enter Barnard Fuller building).
+The first stop for any non-academic challenges or issues undergraduate/ postgraduate students may be facing is the Faculty's Student Development & Support Office (FHS SDSO) the third door located to the right in the long passage as you enter Wernher & Beit North Building).

-They will be able to refer you to the appropriate structures or person who will be able to assist you.
-For general enquiries, please call reception on 021 406 6346.
+They will be able to refer you to the appropriate structures who will be able to assist you.
+For general enquiries, please call reception on 021 650 7189 or the generic office email address at firstname.lastname@example.org.

 Student Development Services